Location: NY based or Remote

 been leading state advocacy efforts to replace over-incarceration in California with new safety priorities since its inception in 2012.
 With a substantial California staff and a strong track record, CSJ operates as ASJ’s flagship state advocacy effort.
 Additionally, Alliance for Safety and Justice Action Fund, a project of Tides Advocacy, is the 501 (c)4 arm of both ASJ and CSJ.

 The Alliance for Safety and Justice invites rising third-year law students and law graduates to apply for the opportunity to work with us as a Legal Fellow for up to one year.
 The fellowship will begin in the fall of 2021.
-Reporting to the Director of State Policy and the National Director of TimeDone, the TimeDone Legal Fellow will be focused on an initiative geared towards removing barriers for people with prior convictions.
+Reporting to the Director of State Policy and National Director of Crime Survivors for Safety and Justice (CSSJ), the CSSJ Legal Fellow will be focused on two initiatives geared towards removing barriers for both crime survivors and people with prior convictions.

-● Conduct legal research and analysis to develop a 50 state database of expungement policies and procedures
+● Conduct legal research and analysis to develop a 50 state database of crime victim compensation policies and procedures

 ● Draft legal memos and reports as directed

-● Interview TimeDone members to inform the development of guide
+● Interview CSSJ and TimeDone members to inform the development of guide

 ● Draft and edit public education and advocacy materials